Breast cancer survivor offers wisdom at Faulkner satellite center

 Print the support programs schedule

 Presented in cooperation with Elliot Regional Cancer Center and YogaCaps, Inc. Open to those with a current or past cancer diagnosis.
 Beginners or people experienced in yoga are welcome.
-Caregivers may also come.
+Caregivers may also attend.
 Held at Elliot Regional Cancer Center, 40 Buttrick Road, Londonderry, NH.
-Call 603-670-0302 to register.
+Call 603-674-3770 to register.